Endless Travel Plans

 Do I need a passport to go to Hawaii?

-NO—Hawaii is a U.S. state.
+No — Hawaii is a U.S. state.
 No passports required for U.S. citizens.
-This is Hawaii's biggest advantage over Caribbean (which requires passports for all family members including kids).
+This is Hawaii's biggest advantage over Caribbean destinations which require passports for all family members including kids.

 How much does a Hawaii family vacation cost?